 - Sustainable and Vertical Farming: As consumers become more conscious of the environmental impact of food production, there is an increasing demand for sustainable eCommerce and eco-friendly farming practices.
 Vertical farming is becoming a popular option for growing microgreens as it allows for year-round production in controlled environments using fewer resources.

-- New Varieties: The popularity and benefits of microgreens has led to the development of new varieties, including some exotic flavors and unique textures.
+- New Varieties: The popularity and benefits of microgreens, as well as the health benefits of microgreens has led to the development of new varieties, including some exotic flavors and unique textures.
 This trend is likely to continue as growers experiment with different seeds and growing techniques to produce even more exciting microgreen options.

 - Increased Automation: As demand for microgreens continues to grow, the industry is becoming more automated.
 This trend is driven by the need for increased efficiency and reduced labor costs.
-Automation is also leading to better quality control and consistent product quality.
+Automation is also leading to better quality control, microgreens storing, and consistent product quality.

 Future Opportunities and Challenges for Wholesale Microgreens Businesses

 - Rising Demand: As consumers continue to prioritize health and wellness, the demand for fresh and nutritious foods like microgreens is expected to increase.
 This presents a significant opportunity for wholesale microgreens businesses to expand their customer base and increase sales.